 - Overheating: The bikes' health isn't absolute; rather, it's represented with a temperature display.
 In normal conditions it rises if you accelerate, lowers if you brake, and stays at a medium level if you don't touch the throttle controls.
 But as the bike gets damaged temperature rises, making it riskier and riskier to accelerate.
 Enough damage will make the engine go instantly critical even when just running normally - that's when a bike becomes effectively useless.

 - Pass Through the Rings: The whole point of Rocket Race (though they are pylons rather than rings, they serve the same purpose); sure enough, it's by far the most boring part of the game.
 Also shows up in Rocket War: upgrades for the bike are obtained by flying through special sprayer rings, unless you're unlucky and get sprayed with acid instead of a bike upgrade, knocking you off, inflicting health damage, and generally leaving you vulnerable.

-- Plot What Plot: The game has no plot whatsoever, not even an Excuse Plot (not that it needs one, mind you).
-You're a rocket jockey.
+- Plot What Plot: You're a rocket jockey.
 You ride rockets to win competitions.
-That's it.
+What more plot do you need?

 - Power-Up: Several.

 - Coolant: does exactly what you'd expect

 - The Claw: lets you hook cables to the ground.